Managing Python environments with pyenv

 within which we can install whatever packages we want without impacting the

 rest of the system.
-Once virtualenv
+Once virtualenv is installed through pip, you can

-create virtualenvs anywhere with virtualenv myenv
+create virtualenvs anywhere with virtualenv myenv and then activate them with

-, however we are still left to manage our own set of
+source myenv/bin/activate, however we are still left to manage our own set of

 environments, and virtualenv does not help us easily manage different Python

 versions.
-That’s where pyenv
+That’s where pyenv and pyenv-virtualenv come in.

 pyenv

-is a great tool for installing and managing different Python versions.
+pyenv is a great tool for installing and managing different Python versions.

-To install it, use brew
+To install it, use brew on Mac or install manually.

-You’ll then need to add the following line to your ~/.bashrc
+You’ll then need to add the following line to your ~/.bashrc or similar to

-enable pyenv
+enable pyenv:

-You can then start by listing all the available Python interpreters with:
+eval "$(pyenv init -)"You can then start by listing all the available Python interpreters with:

-You can see that many versions are available there, not just from the standard
+pyenv install --listYou can see that many versions are available there, not just from the standard

 CPython but also anaconda, pypy and others.
 The standard CPython interpreters